 Mobile Sensor-Based Obfuscation Technique

-Our team first detected this attack after analyzing lures, that were sent via text message, that attempt to impersonate a high-profile target within a financial.
-The messages use a typical social engineering technique to get their targets to click on a lookalike URL by claiming to have an important notice for the soon to be victim.
+Our team first detected this attack while analyzing lures sent via text message, which were attempting to impersonate a high-profile target within a financial institution.
+The messages use a typical social engineering technique to get their targets to click on a lookalike URL by claiming to have an important notice for the soon-to-be victim.